 Statewide messages are launched at the dispatch center of Oregon Emergency Response System (OERS) in Salem, Oregon.
 This center is located at 3565 Trelsad Ave.
 Salem, Oregon, the General Headquarters of the Oregon State Police.
 Third Party Software such as Everbridge and Alert Sense provide a path to the FEMA CAP server.
 Messages can also be launched at the Oregon Emergency Management offices on State Street in Salem Oregon.

-A state owned EAS, encoder, certified by the FCC for launching messages using the Common Alerting Protocol is located in Portland Oregon at the studios of Oregon Public Broadcasting.
+A state owned EAS, encoder, certified by the FCC for launching messages using the Common Alerting Protocol is located in Portland, Oregon at the studios of Oregon Public Broadcasting.
 This encoder is separate from the EAS EnDec used by OPB for their own network.

 A private network has been established through the cooperation of Oregon Office of Emergency Management, Oregon Department of Transportation, the Oregon State Police and Oregon Public Broadcasting.
 This link creates a private internet protocol connection between ORESOERS in Salem and OPB in Portland.